Stand with Ukraine. Fight for freedom and democracy

 • Title field.
 Pick a CCT field from where the titles will be taken for the related items when you connect a new related item;

 • Create fields.
-Here, you can choose the CCT fields to fill when creating a new child CCT item on the parent editing page or a new parent CCT item on the child editing page.
+Here, you can choose the CCT fields you can fill when creating a new child CCT item on the parent editing page or a new parent CCT item on the child editing page.

 content type related settings

-To learn more about the related Custom Content Type items, check this tutorial.
+To learn more about related Custom Content Type items, check this tutorial.

 Labels